Build a Real-Time PHP Chat App with MySQL & JavaScript

 Learn how to use PHP and AJAX to update web content dynamically without refreshing the page.
 Improve UX, reduce load times, and build interactive websites with our simple tutorial and code examples.

-In this blog, we’ll explore how PHP and AJAX work together to deliver smoother user interactions, and we’ll walk through a practical example of loading data dynamically.
+In this blog, explore how PHP and AJAX work together to deliver smoother user interactions, and we’ll walk through a practical example of loading data dynamically.

 Table of contents [Show]